Welcome home to NDSU Residence Life. If you will be a freshman next fall (2020-2021 academic year), this information is for you!

 Designated Room Selection Time

-Note that you do not have to select your space at the exact time you are given; it is simply the time when you are able to login and participate.
-The longer you wait, however, the fewer options will be available.
+Note that you do not have to select your space at the exact time you are given; it is simply the earliest time you will be able to login and participate.
+The longer you wait, however, the fewer options may be available.
 Selection times are determined by the date housing applications are received.
-If you do not select your space by March 29, your space will be assigned to you by Residence Life.
+If you do not select your space by April 1, your space will be assigned to you by Residence Life.

 Please view numbers 1 - 4 in our FAQs below for more information regarding selection times.